AmpliconSuite/AmpliconClassifier/README.md

 See the section at the end of the README for information about the legacy version.<br />
 <br />

+### Amplification types detected by AmpliconClassifier

+AmpliconClassifier characterizes **focal oncogene amplifications** — the local, high-copy-number amplification of a genomic region — as reconstructed by AmpliconArchitect or CoRAL.
+It does **not** analyze karyotypic abnormalities such as aneuploidy, balanced translocations, or broad chromosome/arm-level gains and losses; it focuses on the structure of the focal amplification event itself.

+The main amplification mechanisms and structures it distinguishes are:

+- **ecDNA (extrachromosomal DNA)** — Circular, extrachromosomal amplicons that replicate autonomously and segregate unequally to daughter cells, driving rapid copy-number escalation and intratumoral heterogeneity. ecDNA is typically focal and high copy-number, and is reconstructed as one or more genome cycles.
+Reported with the `ecDNA+` flag.
+- **BFB (breakage–fusion–bridge)** — Amplification produced by iterative cycles of chromosome-end breakage, sister-chromatid fusion, and anaphase-bridge rupture.
+BFB leaves a characteristic signature of fold-back inversions and a stair-step copy-number gradient, and the amplified material remains chromosomally integrated (frequently as a homogeneously staining region, HSR).
+Reported with the `BFB+` flag.
+- **FAN (focal amplification in neochromosome)** — A broad, structurally complex, multi-chromosomal amplification that is integrated into a chromosome or assembled into a neochromosome rather than existing as an extrachromosomal circle.
+FAN is a term we introduce to describe these neochromosome-like focal amplifications.
+FAN events can incorporate ecDNA- and BFB-type mechanisms within the same amplification; `FAN+` is an independent flag and can co-occur with `ecDNA+` and `BFB+` (see the `_fan_calls.tsv` output below).
+- **CNC (complex non-cyclic)** — An abstract label for a focal amplification embedded in a complex genome rearrangement that lacks the genome cycles characteristic of ecDNA.
+It describes the observed structure rather than a specific mechanism — the underlying process (e.g. chromothripsis) is often not fully clear.
+- **Linear** — A focal amplification with few or no significant rearrangements, including low-copy amplifications arising from tandem duplication.
+The underlying mechanism is frequently unclear.

+When AmpliconArchitect or CoRAL is run against the `GRCh38_viral` reference, an additional **Virus** category applies: amplicons corresponding to a viral genome are labeled `Virus`, and amplicons that fuse viral and human sequence are treated as human–viral **hybrids**.
+A hybrid oncoviral amplicon is reported through its human amplification mechanism (e.g. `ecDNA`) rather than as `Virus`, so its viral content is surfaced by the `contains_viral` column in the classification profiles and results table (`True` whenever any viral sequence is present, including hybrids).

+**Mechanistic calls vs. the abstract decomposition class.** AmpliconClassifier reports these results in two complementary ways.
+The `ecDNA+`, `BFB+`, and `FAN+` columns — together with `Virus` — are *mechanistic* calls: each fires when evidence for that specific mechanism or origin is present, and more than one can be positive on the same amplicon.
+Separately, every amplicon also receives a single, abstract `amplicon_decomposition_class` that summarizes its overall structure. `Cyclic` is the structural signature underlying ecDNA and BFB calls, while `Linear` and `Complex-non-cyclic` are *residual* structural labels — they are what remains to describe an amplicon's structure (simple versus rearranged) when no mechanistic call fires, and they do not themselves imply a mechanism.
+The full set of `amplicon_decomposition_class` values is listed under [Outputs](#3-outputs) below.

 ### 1. Installation

 AmpliconClassifier is included with [AmpliconSuite-pipeline](https://github.com/AmpliconSuite/AmpliconSuite-pipeline), but for standalone re-classification you can install it directly using the steps below.